-To make our idea about this combined entropy more clear, we present a visual example about our entropy in Figure~\ref{fig:visual-entropy}.
-Note that the higher entropy value means lower confidence since we need more information to be more confident.
-It is clear that in Figure~\ref{fig:visual-entropy}, if we consider only the geometry term, the robot has no idea about what to do next since the uncertainty for geometry reconstruction are similar everywhere in this case.
-But the semantic term give a very good guidance about which area should be focused in the next move since there is a valid semantic object(sofa) in the right view.
+In Figure~\ref{fig:visual-entropy}, we illustrate this idea of combined entropy.
+Here, higher entropy value means lower confidence since more information is required for more reliable predictions.
+This becomes clear when we only consider the geometry term; in this case, the robot cannot predict a meaningful next step since the uncertainty for the the geometry reconstruction is similar everywhere.
+The semantic term resolves this ambiguity, and as such it provides good guidance about which area the robot should focus on in the next move.
+In the concrete case of Figure~\ref{fig:visual-entropy}, there is a valid semantic object (sofa) in the right view.

-To show that our combined entropy is positively correlated to the quality of semantic labeling, we provide a side-by-side visual comparison in Figure~\ref{fig:example-entropy}.
+In order to highlight the benefits of our combined entropy in the context of semantic labeling quality, we provide a side-by-side visual comparison in Figure~\ref{fig:example-entropy}.
 In this way, the objective of our NBV prediction is clear now.
 The NBV should be the view that all the voxels in it have the highest uncertainty.
-Baesd on Equation (\ref{gainedInfo}), we have a formulation for NBV prediction as following where $\Omega(v,n)$ represents all the voxels in current camera view $n$:
+Based on Equation (\ref{gainedInfo}), we have a formulation for NBV prediction as following where $\Omega(v,n)$ represents all the voxels in current camera view $n$: